Global-Policy-Lab/cider-documentation/quickstart/config.md

 # Configuration file

-The configuration file - example at `configs/config.yml` - is used to store all relevant configurations, like paths to the datasets and spark parameters.
+The configuration file is used to store all relevant configurations, like paths to the datasets and spark parameters.
 It should be appropriately edited before executing the code.
-It is written in [YAML](https://yaml.org/).<br>
+It is written in [YAML](https://yaml.org/).

 ## Spark parameters
 Spark parameters are set under the `spark` heading.
 Syntax for specifying Spark parameters derives from [Spark\'s own property names](https://spark.apache.org/docs/latest/configuration.html#available-properties).
 For example, to conigure the parameter `spark.app.name` in Cider config, we'd use